-- Confirm and secure facility (competition rooms) and space availability
+- 1. Confirm and secure facility (competition rooms) and space availability

-- Review the IHSA Terms and Conditions and the Manual for Managers which covers the rules for competition and guidelines for hosting.
+- 2. Review the IHSA Terms and Conditions and the Manual for Managers which covers the rules for competition and guidelines for hosting.

 - 3. Coordinate building and grounds needs

+- Host schools must have an AED available and on site at all IHSA post season contests

 - Registration area

 - 14 competition rooms for individual events

 - 1 space for Performance in the Round (PIR) / 1 space for PIR warm up

 - 1 space for Extemp and Radio prep (can share large area)

 - 1 space for Radio set up/performing room

 - 1 space for student holding area/commons area/concessions

 - 1 space for coaches' lounge

 - 1 space for hired judges

 - 1 space for tournament central/ tab room/table & space for ballot return

 - 1 space for timers/room chairs

 - Space for awards

 - Parking (bus/van/cars)

-- · Select drop-off/pick-up area
+- Select drop-off/pick-up area

-- 4. Secure additional services in building
+- Secure additional services in building

-- · Copy, Fax and E-mail Services (wireless internet availability)
+- Copy, Fax and E-mail Services (wireless internet availability)

-- · Food service for students Concessions
+- Food service for students Concessions

 - Hospitality for coaches, hired judges, tab room, workers, room chairs & timers, and volunteers

 - 5. Coordinate personnel

-- · Volunteers and coordinator for volunteers

-- Administrative assistances for copying programs, etc...

-- Technology support to assisting with scoring computer(s) if necessary

-- Media correspondent to handle press releases and submitting results to local media outlets

-- · Business Office to handle registration fees and judge payment
+- Volunteers and coordinator for volunteers - Administrative assistances for copying programs, etc... - Technology support to assisting with scoring computer(s) if necessary - Media correspondent to handle press releases and submitting results to local media outlets - Business Office to handle registration fees and judge payment Custodial - Security or supervision personnel (as per your building requirements)

-- Custodial

-- Security or supervision personnel (as per your building requirements)

-- Room chairpersons and timers minimum of 2 per event or 28 plus 2 for PIR for a total of 30 (room chair can also serve as second timer)

-- · Personnel to run Radio/Extemp Prep
+- Room chairpersons and timers minimum of 2 per event or 28 plus 2 for PIR for a total of 30 (room chair can also serve as second timer) - Personnel to run Radio/Extemp Prep

-- 6. Gather materials